J-1 Visa for Visiting Scholars

-Research scholars and/or professors who complete their J-1 programs and leave the United States are not eligible to return as J-1 research scholars or professors for 24 months.
+Research scholars and professors who complete their J-1 programs and leave the United States are not eligible to return as J-1 research scholars or professors for 24 months.

-In most cases, it is not possible for a J-1 visa holder to accept paid employment outside of Idaho State University.
+In most cases, a J-1 visa holder can't accept paid employment outside of Idaho State University.
 However, there are occasional exceptions.

-Please consult the IPO for more information regarding the possibility of employment outside of Idaho State University.
+Please consult the International Programs Office for more information regarding the possibility of employment outside of Idaho State University.